tawmae/tawmae.github.io/video_game_quiz.md

 1. `Video Game Quiz Correct Answer` triggers whenever a user types in the correct answer.

-2. `Video Quiz Most Correct Answers` triggers after you've played multiple rounds and one or more users guessed the most movies/shows correctly.
+2. `Video Quiz Most Correct Answers` triggers after you've played multiple rounds and one or more users guessed the most video games correctly.
 Example: you have played 10 rounds, user A guessed 3 correctly, and user B also guessed 3 correctly.
 This means, the trigger will fire two times.
 If only a single person has the most correct guesses, it will only trigger once.

 {: .new }
 > You can use the variables `%user%`, `%userName%` or `%userId%` for both triggers.